Between 1563 and 1763 Scotland was a country in flux and the resulting paranoia fueled the Scottish Witch Trials.

 1649: In February of this year a brewer from Dunfermline was able to prove his innocence after accusations were brought forward implicating him of using magic to improve the quality of his beer.

-1661–62: Scotland’s final great witch hunt saw hundreds more witch trials over a period of sixteen months.
-In total more than 650 people were tried, mostly women of low to middling status.
+1661–62: Scotland’s final great witch hunt saw hundreds of more witch trials over a period of sixteen months.
+In total, more than 650 people were tried, mostly women of low to middling status.
 The hunt started in April in Midlothian and East Lothian, where 206 people were accused.
 Thereafter it rapidly spread across the country largely due to the influence of witch prickers like John Kincaid.
 However, the precise number of executions is unknown because so many different courts were involved.

 1662: Isobel Gowdie was one of the victims of the witch hunt of 1661-62.
 Perhaps her confessions are the most remarkable of all the confessions recorded during the Scottish Witch trials.
 Gowdie, allegedly confessed about her dealings with the devil, under seemingly little duress.
 However, it should be noted that what we would classify as torture nowadays, is somewhat different to what legally constituted torture in the past.
 Perhaps the most commonly used form of torture during a witch trial was sleep deprivation.
 It was a really effective means of allowing those gathering evidence against an accused witch to get a positive result.
 After several days of sleep deprivation, the subject begins to hallucinate.